Dune: The Lady of Caladan

 Dune: The Lady of Caladan is a 2021 science fiction novel by Brian Herbert and Kevin J. Anderson, set in the Dune universe created by Frank Herbert.
 It is the second book in the Caladan Trilogy of prequels.
-The novel was released on September 21, 2021 by Tor Books.
-It was preceded by Dune: The Duke of Caladan in October 2020, and will be followed by the forthcoming Dune: The Heir of Caladan in October 2022.
+The novel was released on September 21, 2021, by Tor Books.
+It was preceded by Dune: The Duke of Caladan in October 2020, and was followed by Dune: The Heir of Caladan in October 2022.